 Medicare Part A and Part B have differences and similarities to Medicare Advantage plans.
 These plans are different because Original Medicare doesn’t cover the extra benefits Part C plans cover, such as dental care.
 Also, Part C plans can include prescription drug coverage, and Original Medicare doesn’t cover Part D.

-Yet, Medicare Advantage plans must cover the hospital and medical insurance benefits and Original Medicare benefits.
+Yet, Medicare Advantage plans must cover the hospital, medical insurance, and Original Medicare benefits.
 Some Part C plans include a Part B premium reimbursement to help you save on your Medicare costs.

 Is Medicare Part A or B better?

-Neither plan is “better”, they both just cover different types of services.
-Part A is for all hospital-related and emergency medical needs, while Part B is for your regular doctor visits, checkups, tests, and more.
+Neither plan is “better.”
+They both cover different types of services.
+Part A is for all hospital-related and emergency medical needs, while Part B is for regular doctor visits, checkups, tests, and more.

 How to Get Help Finding Medicare Plans